cisocrgroup/pocoweb/frontend/public_html/doc.md

 If you want to delete your account click on the
 ![delete account](img/doc/button-delete-account.png) button.
+This will delete the user and all its projects and packages.
+Use with caution.

 Note that using the account settings is the only way to delete an administrator account (see
 [User management](#user-content-user-management) below).